WordPress/gutenberg/docs/getting-started/fundamentals/javascript-in-the-block-editor.md

 - **Production Mode (`npm run build`):** In this mode, `wp-scripts` compiles your JavaScript, minifying the output to reduce file size and improve loading times in the browser.
 This is ideal for deploying your code to a live site.

-- **Development Mode (`npm run start`):** This mode is tailored for active development.
+- **Development Mode (`npm start`):** This mode is tailored for active development.
 It skips minification for easier debugging, generates source maps for better error tracking, and watches your source files for changes.
 When a change is detected, it automatically rebuilds the affected files, allowing you to see updates in real-time.

 The `wp-scripts` package also facilitates the use of JavaScript modules, allowing code distribution across multiple files and resulting in a streamlined bundle after the build process.
 The [block-development-example](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/data-basics-59c8f8) GitHub repository provides some good examples.